tgianko/deemon/README.md

 All scripts are based on `/bin/bash` and work with relative paths.
 If there are constant paths used please report them as a bug.

-*Comment*:As a downside of this approach it it would be a very bad idea to rename folders INSIDE the repo without
+*Comment*: As a downside of this approach it it would be a very bad idea to rename folders INSIDE the repo without great caution
-       great caution

 Every script intended for direct usage can be used without parameter and reports the correct usage.
 If this is not the case please report that as a bug.